kubernetes/kubernetes/docs/admin/garbage-collection.md

 `MaxContainers` is the max number of total dead containers, less than zero for no limit as well.

 kubelet sorts out containers which are unidentified or stay out of bounds set by previous mentioned three flags.
-Gernerally the oldest containers are removed first.
+Generally the oldest containers are removed first.
 Since we take both `MaxPerPodContainer` and `MaxContainers` into consideration, it could happen when they have conflict -- retaining the max number of containers per pod goes out of range set by max number of global dead containers.
 In this case, we would sacrifice the `MaxPerPodContainer`